-**Vanda Murray attended both meetings which were held following her appointment as a Member of the Committee.
+* Debbie Hewitt attended both meetings which were held prior to her retirement as a Member of the Committee.

-The Committee met three times during the year ended 30 June 2018.
-For all meetings, papers were circulated sufficiently in advance to allow proper consideration of all matters for discussion.
-The Group Company Secretary acts as Secretary to the Committee.
+The Committee met three times during the year ended 30 June 2019.
+For all meetings and where necessary, papers were circulated sufficiently in advance to allow proper consideration of all matters for discussion.
+The Company Secretary acts as Secretary to the Committee.

 Responsibilities and Terms of Reference